tytydraco/yessleep/out/Something_has_gotten_into_my_coworkers_Does_anyone_know_a_good_exorcist.md

 When you hear sharp scratching – the sound of claws on metal – coming from the inside of a vent, you do not, and, *I cannot stress this enough*, you do not open aforementioned vent and stick your head into that small, dark space to investigate.

-Best case scenario, a rat jumps onto your face.
-Worst case scenario, the next morning we find most of your body laying in a congealed pool of blood.
-We don’t even know where the rest of you is.
+If you hadn't, maybe we wouldn't have found most of your body laying in a congealed pool of blood one morning.
+We don’t even know where the rest of you *is*.

 Well, I think I might know, but I can’t bear to think about right now.